pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 How to Extract Images: PDF Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Like any other "object" in a PDF, embedded images are identified by a cross reference number (xref, a positive integer).
+Like any other "object" in a PDF, embedded images are identified by a cross reference number (xref, an integer).
 If you know this number, you have two ways to access the image's data.
 The following assumes you have opened a PDF under the name "doc":

 1. Create a :ref:`Pixmap` of the image with instruction ``pix = fitz.Pixmap(doc, xref)``.
 This method is **very** fast (single digit micro-seconds).
 The pixmap's properties (width, height, ...) will reflect the ones of the image.
 As usual, you can save it as a PNG via method :meth:`Pixmap.writePNG` (or get the corresponding binary data :meth:`Pixmap.getPNGData`).
 There is no way to tell which image format the embedded original has.

 2. Extract the image with instruction ``img = doc.extractImage(xref)``.
 This is a dictionary containing the binary image data as ``img["image"]``.
 A number of meta data are also provided - mostly the same as you would find in the pixmap of the image.
 The major difference is string ``img["ext"]``, which specifies the image format: apart from "png", strings like "jpeg", "bmp", "tiff", etc. can also occur.
 Use this string as the file extension if you want to store the image.
 The execution speed of this method should be compared to the combined speed of the statements ``pix = fitz.Pixmap(doc, xref);pix.getPNGData()``.
 If the embedded image is in PNG format, the speed of :meth:`Document.extractImage` is about the same (and the binary image data is identical).
-For other image types, :meth:`Document.extractImage` is **many thousands of times faster** than the pixmap-based method , and in most cases its **image data is much smaller**, too.
+Otherwise, this method is **thousands of times faster**, and in most cases the **image data is much smaller**, too.

 The question remains: **"How do I know those cross reference numbers 'xref' of images?"**.
 There are two answers to this:

 a. **"Inspect the page objects"** Loop through the document's page number list and execute :meth:`Document.getPageImageList` for each page number.
 The result is a list of list, and its items look like ``[xref, smask, ...]``, containing the xref of an image shown on that page.
 This xref can then be used with one of the above methods.
 Use this method for **valid (undamaged)** documents.
 Be wary however, that the same image may be referenced multiple times (by different pages), so you might want to provide a mechanism avoiding multiple extracts.
-b. **"No need to know"** Loop through the list of **all xrefs** of the document and perform a :meth:`Document.extractImage` for each xref.
-If the returned dictionary is empty, then continue -- this xref is no image.
+b. **"No need to know"** Loop through the list of **all xrefs** of the document and perform a :meth:`Document.extractImage` for each one.
+If the returned dictionary is empty, then continue - this xref is no image.
 Use this method if the PDF is **damaged (unusable pages)**.
 Note that a PDF often contains "pseudo-images" ("stencil masks") with the special purpose to specify the transparency of some other image.
 You may want to provide logic to exclude those from extraction.
 Also have a look at the next section.

 For both extraction approaches, there exist ready-to-use general purpose scripts: